 What we are effectively looking at as far as due care is concerned is ongoing maintenance to ensure things are in proper order.
 If the due care is implemented as a result of a contract requirement, a regulation, or law, you absolutely must abide by that standard established within.
 The direct opposite of due care is negligence.

 Due diligence: understanding is just the beginning

 Due diligence is simply a matter of understanding the ins and outs of your information security policies and procedures.
 However, in order to truly demonstrate due diligence when it comes to information security, businesses must focus a narrow lens on their own information security in addition to being mindful of global laws and regulations which may have an impact on their operations.

 There is also the notion that businesses everywhere are trying to cut costs, which may lead to a cutback in focus on due diligence on information security.
 There are very few businesses that are trying to reduce overall costs lately, and as a result, there’s an increase in outsourcing which, in turn, may lead to increased risk overall.
-It’s critical for supervisors and board members to provide ongoing supervision to insure safety of information assets throughout any outsourcing efforts.
+It’s critical for supervisors and board members to provide ongoing supervision to ensure the safety of information assets throughout any outsourcing efforts.